 If you are suffering from either of these conditions for more than a few weeks at a time, something is going on that needs to be addressed.
 Your body is sending you clear red flags.

-Bloating: Many, many Americans suffer from bloating.
-Often manifests after the consumption of certain foods.
+Many, many Americans suffer from bloating.
+This often manifests after the consumption of certain foods.
 If you notice that you get bloated after just about every meal, or after eating specific items, there’s a good chance you may need to boost the beneficial bacteria in your gut and/or uncover some possible food sensitivities.